 The success of our new learning spaces is that they have added a deeper dimension to the St Patrick’s learning framework, that is based upon quality relationships, collaborative partnerships and flexibility.
 The transparency of the spaces also encourage teachers and students to collaborate across stages.

-We also offer quality on-site after school (OOSH) care for our students.
+We also offer quality on-site Out of School Hours Care (OSHC) care for our students.